-Winter Storm Reaches Northeast, Smothering Region With First Major Snow Of The Season
+Winter Storm Reaches Northeast, Smothering Region With 1st Major Snow Of The Season

 Flight cancellations and delays continued Monday as the winter storm that tore across the United States reached the Northeast, bringing several inches of snow and coastal floods.
 Travel disruptions are likely, with the National Weather Service warning of hazardous driving conditions.